 History of Battledore

-If we trace back the history of Battledore, it is said to have derived from a game known as ‘Giccho’, where wooden balls would be hit with a wand decorated without coloured threads and whoever takes their opponents’ position wins.
-In Battledore, the ball has feathers which are attached to the Mukuroji tree seed, and it is said that it became popular among the court nobles during Muromachi period and tournaments were held too.
+If we trace back the history of Battledore, it is said to have derived from a game known as ‘Giccho’, where wooden balls would be hit with a wand decorated without colored threads, and whoever takes their opponents’ position wins.
+In Battledore, the ball has feathers that are attached to the Mukuroji tree seed, and it is said that it became popular among the court nobles during the Muromachi period and tournaments were held too.